Night-clubber by Serge Clerc

 Captain Futur, by Serge Clerc

-In 1984, when the book 'La Legende du Rock & Roll' appeared, it was noticed by the British pop magazine Melody Maker, for which he became a freelance illustrator.
+In 1984, when the book 'La Legende du Rock & Roll' appeared, it was noticed by the British pop magazine Melody Maker, for which Clerc became a freelance illustrator.
 His artwork also appeared in other (international) music magazines, such as Rock & Folk (France), New Musical Express (UK) and OOR (The Netherlands).
 Meanwhile, his stories still appeared in Métal Hurlant until the magazine came to an end in 1987.
-For the magazine Rock and Folk, he created the detective 'Phil Perfect' and his alter-ego 'Sam Bronx', a series that was also printed in Métal Hurlant and in books by Les Humanoïdes Associés.
+For the magazine Rock and Folk, he created the detective 'Phil Perfect' and his alter ego 'Sam Bronx', a series also printed in Métal Hurlant and books by Les Humanoïdes Associés.

 Phil Perfect by Serge Clerc

-He did some short stories together with François Avril for the anthology 'Frank Margerin Présente'.
+Together with François Avril, Clerc also made contributions to the anthology 'Frank Margerin Présente'.
 In 1997, his story 'Les Limaces Rouges' appeared in the American Heavy Metal Magazine.
 In 1999, Serge Clerc made a comic comeback when he started publishing short stories again, such as 'Irresistible Ascension'.

 comic art by Serge Clerc (1979)

-Clerc has been mainly active as an illustrator and designer in the 2000s, while his comics activities were limited to a series of anthology projects.
-In 2011 he published 'Spirou vers la modernité', an homage artbook to the classic character of the publishing house Dupuis, who has been drawn by atomic style masters like Jijé and Franquin.
+Clerc has been mainly active as an illustrator and designer in the 2000s, while his comic activities were limited to a series of anthology projects.
+In 2011, he published 'Spirou Vers la Modernité', an homage artbook to the classic character of the publishing house Dupuis, drawn by atomic style masters like Jijé and Franquin.

 Artwork by Serge Clerc